Skrill Wallet

 }

-The following is the example of a callback after regular payment conditions updating.
+The following is the example of a callback with information about updated conditions of a regular payment.

-Figure: Example of regular payment conditions updating callback
+Figure: Example of callback data indicating that the regular payment conditions have been updated

 {